collinbrowse/Buds/README.md

 ### Project Status

 Buds is being actively being updated.
 It was originally created as a fun side project to work on new skills.
-This past winter development was put on hold but has been resumed as of April 2020.
-Buds is currently being refactored to incorporate new techniques learned from recent professional experience and online courses.
+Version 1.0 was released on the App Store on June 1st, 2020.
+Buds is actively being improved to add new features and incorporate new techniques learned from recent professional experience and online courses.

 ## Features